tuckermitcht/collection/README.md

 Story 2
 As a: collector
-I want: to be able to add new items to my collection So that: I can expand my collection
+I want: to be able to add new items to my collection So that - I can expand my collection

 Requirements: